 Take the Owlet Smart Sock, a monitor for babies that uses the same pulse oximetry technology used in hospitals and can monitor heart rate to make sure the little one's breathing and their sleep has been uninterrupted.

-Smart clothing could have a greater role yet for monitoring health whether that's in the hospital or in your own home and that's an exciting prospect.
+Smart clothing such as Bloomer Tech's heart disease detecting smart bra could have a greater role yet for monitoring health whether that's in the hospital or in your own home.
+Then there's Yvés Behar's powered bodysuit prototype that could be taking this one step further and actually helping the elderly to walk and move about within years.